What's Inside?

 shortage, and expensive

-The differences between nearshoring, offshoring, and onshoring based on different criteria.
+The differences between nearshoring, offshoring, and onshoring are based on different criteria.

 You don’t have to choose one over the others—it’s actually strategic to combine two or all of these strategies to maximize their benefits